 • The rise of freshly baked goods

-If the artisanal aspect burst onto the scene a few years ago, the “freshly baked” label has now been added to this label.
-Making a freshly made product available to your customers has great appeal.
-More and more consumers are choosing to buy in this type of establishments, as they associate the concept of freshly made with artisanal and healthier products.
+If artisanal products burst onto the scene a few years ago, “freshly baked” is now added to this label.
+Making a freshly baked product available to your customers is very attractive.
+More and more consumers choose to buy in this type of establishments, as they associate the concept of freshly baked with artisanal and healthier products.

 • Pastry shops offering products with customized designs

 Personalization is here to stay in the pastry industry.
 Customers are looking for exclusivity and originality to celebrate a special day, from a birthday to a wedding.
-Personalization not only in the format and design of cakes and pies, but also in the possibility of choosing the flavors, colors and combination you want to impress your guests.
-It is therefore an à la carte pastry.
+Personalization not only in the format and design of cakes and tarts, but also in the possibility of choosing the flavors, colors and combination they want to impress their guests.
+This is pastries a la carte.

 • Delivery service is incorporated into the pastry world

-Home delivery has traditionally been associated with restaurant food delivery, but incorporating delivery into your bakery or pastry business can increase your profits considerably.
-During the months that the confinement caused by the sanitary measures against Covid-19 took place, the demand for the delivery service grew by 23% over the already 19% increase that took place during 2019 and the forecast for the rest of 2020 and next year is that it will continue to grow.
+Home delivery service has traditionally been associated with restaurant food delivery but incorporating delivery into your bakery or pastry business can increase your profits considerably.
+During the months that the confinement caused by the health measures against Covid-19 took place, the demand for delivery service grew by 23% over the already 19% increase that took place during 2019 and the forecast for the rest of 2020 and next year is that it will continue to grow.

 • Pop-up bakery businesses

 We are all familiar with the idea of pop-up restaurants, as well as foodtrucks that offer street food at specific events or for a specific period of time.
-The idea of pop-up businesses can also be extended to pastry, bakery and ice cream businesses, and although timidly, it is already beginning to reach the sector as well.
-Offering your products in a different location and for a certain period of time can be a great way to expand your business and find a new audience to build loyalty to your creations.
-We hope that this broad overview of the main trends in the pastry, bakery and ice cream sector can help you to keep your business at the top and improve both the satisfaction of your regular customers and the attraction of new ones.
+The idea of pop-up businesses is also extendable to pastry, bakery and ice cream businesses, and although timidly, it is already starting to reach the sector as well.
+Offering your products in a different location and for a specific period of time can be a great way to expand your business and find a new public that will become loyal to your creations.
+We hope that this extensive tour of the main trends in the pastry, bakery and ice cream sector, can help you to keep your business at the top and thus improve both the satisfaction of your regular customers and the attraction of new customers.
 To materialize these ideas, we encourage you to visit the Quescrem recipe section where you will find lots of inspiration and delicious desserts made with cream cheeses and other specific dairy products for the professional made from noble raw materials and a lot of R+D+i.